Preparation of Listing Document

 A sponsor must oversee and be closely involved in the preparation of the listing document.
-The sponsor must ensure that, at the time of issue of a listing document, after reasonable due diligence, it has reasonable grounds to believe and does believe that the listing document contains sufficient particulars and information to enable a reasonable person to form a valid and justifiable opinion of the shares, financial condition and profitability of the listing applicant.
-This requirement is substantially replicated across the Securities and Futures Commission's (SFC's) Code of Conduct for Persons Licensed by or Registered with the SFC (Code of Conduct), the Hong Kong Stock Exchange (HKEx) Listing Rules (Listing Rules) and the Hong Kong Companies Ordinance.
+The sponsor must ensure that, at the time of issue of a listing document, after reasonable due diligence, it has reasonable grounds to believe and does believe that the listing document contains sufficient particulars and information to enable a reasonable person to form a valid and justifiable opinion of the shares, financial condition and profitability of the listing applicant at the time of the issue of the listing document.
+This requirement is substantially replicated across the Securities and Futures Commission’s (SFC’s) Code of Conduct for Persons Licensed by or Registered with the SFC (Code of Conduct), the Hong Kong Stock Exchange (HKEX) Listing Rules (HKEX Listing Rules) and the Hong Kong Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
+32). .

 For more information on the due diligence exercise to be carried out by the sponsor in connection with the preparation of a prospectus, please click here.
 For further background on the particular due diligence requirements in respect of expert reports contained in the prospectus (including the competent person’s report) please click here.